mariuszdrynda/nondeterministic_virtual_machine/README.md

 ##### Detection of errors

-- no main function
-- more than one main function
-- more than one argument for function main
 - function main argument type other than List of String
 - calling function on left side of assignment
 - expression on left side of assignment